 This letter, so justly denominating Bonner the "blood-thirsty tyrant," was not likely to excite his compassion.
 Roth accused him of bringing them to secret examination by night, because he was afraid of the people by day.
 Resisting every temptation to recant, he was condemned, and, Sept.
 17, 1557, these four martyrs perished at Islington, for the testimony of the Lamb, who was slain that they might be of the redeemed of God.

 Agnes Bengeor and Margaret Thurston were doomed to the fire at Colchester, Sept.
 17, 1557.
-Humbly they knelt to pray, and joyfully they arose to be chained to the stake, uttering invocations and , till the surrounding flames mounted to the seat of life, and their spirits ascended to the Almighty Saviour of all who truly believe!
+Humbly they knelt to pray, and joyfully they arose to be chained to the stake, uttering invocations and hallelujahs, till the surrounding flames mounted to the seat of life, and their spirits ascended to the Almighty Saviour of all who truly believe!